groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/jsondatasource/_index.md

 The engine automatically recognizes values of the extra types upon their JSON representations.

-To override default behavior of JSON data loading, initialize and pass a com.groupdocs.assembly.JsonDataLoadOptions instance to a constructor of this class.
+To override default behavior of JSON data loading, initialize and pass a [JsonDataLoadOptions](../../com.groupdocs.assembly/jsondataloadoptions) instance to a constructor of this class.
 ## Constructors

 | Constructor | Description |